-The latest trend in ransomware is to steal all your data which is then used to blackmail you into paying a ransom.
-If you don’t pay, your data its leaked to the internet, used for Identity Theft or sold to the highest bidder.
-Scary stuff!
+The latest trend in ransomware is to bypass the encryption of your files and instead, steal all your data which is then used to blackmail you into paying a ransom.
+If you do not pay-up, your data its leaked on the internet, used for identity theft or just sold to the highest bidder.

 Sharing files online is more popular than ever.
 You do it on social media like Facebook, on messenger apps, forums, and cloud services.
 But what’s the risk?
 Only the people I’ve sent the file can see it, right?
 Wrong!

 If your shared files are not encrypted, they’re accessible to everyone.
 Imagine the devastation of finding your private pictures or bank number scattered across the web…

 The reason why it is important to encrypt files before sharing is simple – encrypting your files ensures your privacy.
 Someone unauthorized can’t open the files, meaning only you and your intended recipient gets access.

 With GhostVolt, you can securely share your files with friends, family, customers or whoever.
 Share via the cloud, email, messenger or any other sharing App, it’s up to you.

 Employees are increasingly using mobile devices for work.
 This trend has become more common in recent years, and the COVID-19 pandemic created an explosion in telework and the use of personal and mobile devices.